dhirajmokal13/movie-website/README.md

 # Movie-Website
-A user-friendly and informative website that provides movie details such as:
+A user-friendly and informative website that provides Box Office such as:

 - Release Date
 - Run-Time